THC detectability: How long does THC stay in the body?

 THC hair test: long-term detection

-The THC hair test is unique in its ability to detect the use of cannabis over a long period of time.
-THC and its breakdown products can be detected in the hair follicles up to 90 days after the last use.
-This makes the hair test particularly valuable for investigations that require a comprehensive understanding of consumption behavior over a longer period of time.
+The THC hair test is unique in its ability the use of cannabis via a long period of time .
+THC and its degradation products can be found in the hair follicles up to 90 days after the last consumption.
+This makes the hair test particularly valuable for investigations that require a Comprehensive understanding of consumer behaviour over a longer period of time.
 However, due to its long detection time, the hair test cannot determine when exactly the cannabis consumption took place, which makes its interpretation more complex.

-THC breakdown products and breakdown time
+THC degradation products and degradation time

 When it comes to the consumption of cannabis, it is not only the immediate effect that plays a role, but also how long THC remains detectable in the body.
 This depends largely on the degradation processes and the metabolites produced in the process.